MicrowaveChan/Personal_Website/README.md

 Personal Website build with HTML/ CSS/ Bootstrap and Flask.
 Still a work in progress.

+*live version currently not on most recent push*
 [Live version](http://www.robertmichaud.xyz) deployed using nginx and gunicorn.

 ## Getting Started